Pomax/are-we-flying/docs/index.md

 ![image-20240112182416946](./image-20240112182416946.png)

-...We... uh... we may need to do something about that.
+...We... uh... yeah, we may need to do something about that.
 See that "speed" graph?
 That's showing us that we're losing speed due to how much we're trying to climb.
 And we're losing _a lot_ of speed.
 So much, in fact, that we end up dropping below the safe climbing speed, all the way down to below stall speed.
 And then the fun starts.
 So before we move on to other planes, let's add "making sure we have enough speed to stay in the air" to our emergency handling in `altitude-hold.js`:

 ```javascript
 ...